iBug/backTCP-python/README.md

 - Two packets are swapped
 - Three packets are shuffled and up to one of them may be duplicated or dropped (still, retransmitted packets won't be dropped, but may be shuffled or duplicated)

-You should consult the man page or use `--help` if you want to know which command does what.
+You should consult the man page or use `--help` if you're unsure about which command does what.

+After the sender exits, both the test channel and the receiver will exit automatically.
+You can then verify the integrity of the received file using the same `cmp` command.

 ## Regulations